Our Thailand family backpacking trip

 Lumpini Park

-After our day of exploring the sites along the river, we decided to head for Lumpini park to see the famous water monitor lizards.
+A beautiful park with lots of wildlifeAfter our day of exploring the sites along the river, we decided to head for Lumpini park to see the famous water monitor lizards.
 We ended up spending hours here as you can feed the fish and turtles too.
-We also found a great playground and had a really relaxing afternoon.
-The kids also found their first coconut which fell from a tree right in front of us.
+We also found a great playground and had a really relaxing afternoon. Â The kids also found their first coconut which fell from a tree right in front of us.

 The Unicorn Cafe

-Heaven for a 7 year old girl!
+Heaven for a 7 year old girl!Â

 High on my daughters to do list was the Unicorn Cafe so we jumped in a tuk-tuk and headed off to Sugar Heaven!
 The menu basically consists of waffles, chocolate, pancakes, ice cream etc and the portions were huge!
 In Sophie’s words “the best bit was I could dress up as a unicorn to eat my chocolate ice cream”.
 It was a bit of fun as a family and the food wasn’t actually priced that badly.
 I think it’s best as somewhere to go for a dessert.
 Note my son is not in any of the photos 😉